Introduction from the Chair

 Our policies on slavery and human trafficking

 UCAS employs approximately 465 people.
 Our staff are expected to work in line with our core values and principles.
-We have a variety of supporting documentation to guide employees on how to work in an honest and ethical manner, along with providing appropriate channels to provide the confidence to report any suspected unethical conduct within UCAS.
-We have plans to procure an independent whistleblowing helpline with the intention that it will become operational early in the financial year ending 31 July 2018.
+We have a variety of supporting documentation to guide employees on how to work in an honest and ethical manner, along with providing appropriate channels to give the confidence to report any suspected unethical conduct in UCAS.
+We operate an independent whistle-blowing helpline.

-UCAS is committed to providing an environment where employees can thrive and operates under the Workplace Wellbeing Charter that it was awarded in December 2016.
+UCAS is committed to providing an environment where employees can thrive, and operates under the Workplace Wellbeing Charter it was awarded in December 2016.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking amongst key personnel, the Commercial Working Group (below) has received specialist training in this area.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking among key personnel, the Commercial Working Group (below) has received specialist training in this area.

 Due diligence processes for slavery and human trafficking